claraalvares/claraalvares/README.md

 ## Hello!

 I’m Clara Álvares.
-I am an Architect and Urban Planner, graduated from the University of Brasília (UnB).
+I am an Architect and Urban Planner, graduated at the University of Brasília (UnB).
 With over 5 years of experience in architecture and design projects, I am currently transitioning my career to work as a Data Analyst.
 I am studying Systems Analysis and Development at the Catholic University of Brasília (UCB) and have recently completed a Data Analysis bootcamp.

 Throughout this journey, I have developed projects that allowed me to apply and enhance skills such as: